jcuffney/web3-starter/README.md

 ## Description

-This is intended to be used for developing smart contracts on the ethereum blockchain.
+This is intended to be used for developing smart contracts on the ethereum blockchain using the [hardhat](https://hardhat.org/) framework.

 ## Requirements